TrueCar/gluestick/README.md

 #### CSS and SASS
-If you want to include a base stylesheet (like bootstrap css), you can import you stylesheet at the top of any file and it will be included when the page loads.
-We do not currently support hot loading for these styles but they should show up on a page refresh.
+If you want to include a base stylesheet (like bootstrap css), you can import your stylesheet at the top of any file and it will be included when the page loads.
+Any updates to your styles will also be hot loaded.
 You can use plain css or sass.

 Example:
 Edit /Index.js